-Where to Stay: I stayed in Kaluve Patagonia Hostal.
+I stayed in Kaluve Patagonia Hostal.
 My room was comfortable and clean, had a luxury shower, and strong wifi.
 The family who owns Kaluve is dedicated to a high level of hospitality and go above and beyond to accommodate guests.
 It felt more like a homestay feel than that of a hostel or guesthouse.
-It was about a 10-15 minute walk from Kaluve to most restaurants and food markets.
+It was about a 10-15 minute walk from Kaluve to most restaurants and food markets in town.

-How to Get There: Different companies run buses directly from El Calafate to Puerto Natales.
+Different companies run buses directly from El Calafate to Puerto Natales.
 The bus ride is about 5 hours, which includes time at a border crossing between Argentina and Chile.
-I purchased a one-way ticket for $480AR ($55US) from Always Glaciers, which also does Patagonia tours.
+At the time of my trip, I purchased a one-way ticket for $55US from Always Glaciers, which also does Patagonia tours.
 The bus picked me up directly from my hostel in El Calafate and dropped me off just a couple blocks from Kaluve Hostal in Puerto Natales.

 View of Ushuaia from the water

-How to Get There: I used Buses Pacheco for the 12-hour “trek” from Puerto Natales to Ushuaia.
-This time included a border crossing, pit stops, and a couple of rather seamless bus transfers.
-A one-way ticket cost roughly 43,000CLP ($70US)
+I used Buses Pacheco for the 12-hour “trek” from Puerto Natales to Ushuaia.
+This time included a border crossing, pit stops, and a couple of bus transfers.
+At the time of my trip, a one-way ticket was roughly $70US.

 Beagle Channel Lighthouse

-Number of Days: To explore Tierra del Fuego National Park and cruise the Beagle Channel, you will need 2-3 days.
+To explore Tierra del Fuego National Park, walk with penguins, and cruise the Beagle Channel, you will need 2-3 days.
 The town has a main street with shops and restaurants that are also worth exploring.
 I spent 3 nights/2 days before flying out of Ushuaia’s airport.